Logiqx/wca-ipy/docs/Future_Options.md

 2. Provide accurate rankings
 3. Protect privacy

 There is no need for any DOB information in order to produce improved senior rankings and nobody will ever appear in the senior rankings without providing their consent.
-This can be guaranteed through the signing of an agreement between the WCA and the senior rankings team; see the LIA references earlier.

 All three options improve upon the existing [partial rankings](http://logiqx.github.io/wca-ipy/Partial_Rankings.html) whilst continuing to exclude protect the privacy of individuals who have yet to provide their consent to the senior rankings team.